 What is the difference between behaviour consultation and behaviour intervention at Emerging Minds?

-With behaviour consultation, parents meet regularly with Mary to receive consultation around strategies to deal with specific behavioural challenges, general suggestions to provide solid applied behavioural principles to facilitate their child’s learning, and support to monitor quality and effectiveness of the implementation of strategies.
-Mary may meet with clients for individual sessions to address presenting issues.
+With behaviour consultation, parents meet regularly with the clinician to discuss strategies to deal with specific behavioural challenges, general suggestions to provide solid applied behavioural principles to facilitate their child’s learning, and support to monitor quality and effectiveness of the implementation of strategies.

 In behaviour intervention (our Comprehensive Intervention Program), under the supervision of a registered Psychologist and a Therapy Coordinator, a Therapist Educator works directly with the child and family on an ongoing and intensive basis to provide one-to-one interventions and teaching.

 What can a behaviour analyst help with?